Joseph Finger: Career

 Finger settled first in New Orleans in 1905, then moved to Houston, Texas in three years later.
 He found employment with C. D. Hill & Company, an architecture firm based in Dallas, where he worked for about five years.

 Finger joined a series of architecture partnerships, starting with Green & Finger in 1913.
 At that firm, he designed the DeGeorge Hotel, located at the corner of Preston and Labranch.
 His second partnership was with Lamar Q. Cato (Finger & Cato).
 After 1922, he worked independently.
 By the late 1920s, he established a robust business for hotel design, completing three hotels outside Houston, and the Auditorium Hotel, the Ben Milam Hotel, the Plaza Hotel, and the Texas State Hotel, all in Houston.
 Many of these hotels catered to wealthy residents with modern amenities such as air conditioning and running ide-water.
 All of these Houston hotels were still standing through the first part of 2012, when the Auditorium and Texas State still operated as hotels, the DeGeorge was used as a hotel for veterans, and the Plaza as a bank.
 By the end of 2012, however, the Ben Milam was taken down.

 While conservative style marked Finger's luxury hotels, some of his other buildings reflected Art Deco style.
 In 1925, he designed the Temple Beth Israel, more recently repurposed as a theater building for Houston Community College.
 His 1929 building, the Houston Turn-Verein Clubhouse, employed some Austrian-inspired "zig-zag" Art Deco elements.
-Meanwhile he was the artitect of over two dozen Art Deco grocery stores for the Weingarten chain.
+Meanwhile he was the architect of over two dozen Art Deco grocery stores for the Weingarten chain.

 Though Finger established a practice of commercial architecture, he also designed many single-family residences, especially in the Riverside Terrace neighborhood in Houston.
 One of these was for Abe Weingarten.
 Jesse H. Jones contracted for his services for a mixed-use building to house the Houston Chamber of Commerce with a store front for Levy Brothers' Dry Goods, a collaboration with Alfred C. Finn.
 This design team later produced Jefferson Davis Hospital, which occupied a site more recently occupied by the Federal Reserve Building.

 From 1944 until his death in 1953, Finger worked in a partnership with George W. Rustay.

 Finger designed the 1939 Houston City Hall, designed in a stripped classical style.
 In response to criticism from Houston mayor R. H. Fonville, who wanted a style with more classical reference, Finger said, "Here in America we are rapidly developing our own type of architecture which is far above that of foreign countries.
 We are building for the masses, not the classes."
 Above the lobby entrance of the City Hall is a stone relief of two men taming a wild horse, symbolizing a community coming together to form a government to tame the world around them.
 This sculpture, and the twenty-seven other friezes around the building, were carved by Beaumont artist Herring Coe and co-designer Raoul Josset.